 event:set_3d_attributes(source_attr)

-Update 3D attributes every frame in your update function.
+Update 3D attributes every frame.
 Calculate velocity from position delta for Doppler effects:

 local function update_attributes(attr, dt, new_position)